Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 The merge combines items based on their position in the item list.
 This is fine as long as all inputs reliably deliver the same number and order of items.

-Still, test this thoroughly in production:
+With multiple attachments, test this thoroughly in production:

 • An email with one attachment